kadekcipta/ZmqJsonRpc/README.md

 #Goal
 - Provide simple .NET based system for internal task distribution
-- Easy to scale by adding more workers behind router (*)
+- Easy to scale by adding more workers behind ROUTER/DEALER socket (*)
-- Easy to monitor
+- Easy to monitor the message flow

 #Todos
 - Code comments